shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 I've had these ideas running around in my head for while and at least for me they are interesting, so I felt like it's time to share.

-I hope you find this interesting as well and that it'll spark some discussion :)
+I hope you find this interesting as well and that these blog posts will help a little in making this critical perspective a central part of the AI-implemetation discussion.
 Ping me on social ([twitter / x](https://x.com/shai_ge), [linkedin](https://www.linkedin.com/in/shai-geva-bb51404/)) and let me know!

 ---